QubitProducts/requirejs-configurator/README.md

-# Require.js configurator
+# requirejs-configurator

 A generic require.js map/package configuration generator.
+It can generate require.js from arbitrary package layout on disk.

+*requirejs-configurator* is not intended as the best workflow in terms of web app development (check out webpack, browserify, Rave.js).
+It's more of a building block for other tools.
+It's quite a specialised package so to speak.
+It supports `npm`'s package layout out of the box so it could prove to be useful for simple Require.js/Cajon based projects.

-# Usage
+# Programmatic usage

 `requirejs-configurator` can be used to generate configuration for npm based projects.